cradlepoint/sdk-samples/Mobile_Site_Survey/readme.md

 Surveyors are other routers running Mobile Site Survey that you want to control from a master.

-Clickt the Browse Surveys button to connect to the FTP Server to download results in .csv format
+Click the Browse Surveys button to connect to the FTP Server to download results in .csv format